IITDU-AMIT-MSSE1044/course-project-AfsanaTasnim/README.md

 of clustering once again to find out the required usage patterns.

 ## What I did
 I have done the project according to the paper.
 I have applied two step clustering along with BIDE algorithm.

+###### Mining Frequent API Usage Patterns

 At first two sets are formed from the two sequences.
 Then, the intersection and union of the two sets are determined.
 After that, the weights of the intersection and union sets are determined.
 Then, by dividing the weight of the intersection by the weight of union, the similarity valus is calculated.
 This is done for all the strings of the entire dataset.
 Let us take an example.